 Have you considered getting a storage shed, but aren’t sure how it would get into your back yard?
 Maybe you just have a yard gate that’s 3 feet wide.
 Maybe you have a bigger gate, but that perfect spot for a shed isn’t quite as accessible as you wish it could be.
 Well, at Sequoia Sheds we’re here to help.
 We’ve had quite a bit of experience getting sheds to that perfect spot.
 Sometimes it’s up the hill, around the corner, through the gate, under the tree, and against the fence!
 But when it’s there, it’s obvious that’s the best place a shed could possibly be.

 So here’s some information to help you decide what route to take.
 First of all, we do offer on-site builds as an option.
 For spots that just aren’t accessible to bring a shed in already assembled, on-site is the best.
 For a modest charge of 7.5% of the price of your shed, our crew will come out with a partly-assembled kit, and build your shed right where you need it.
-We almost always get done in one day, framing, shingling, paint and all.
+We usually finish in one day, framing, shingling, paint and all.
+(Certain sheds, such as the Cottage, the California, or the Chalet, may take two days, and will incur additional onsite fees).
 We do ask that you provide 18 inches of cleared area all around the spot where you plan to install the shed.
 If you want it right against the fence, it can be done, with a little extra work by our crew.

 But maybe you’d like to save that on-site charge by getting a pre-fabricated shed, but aren’t quite sure if a shed can get to your site or not.
 Maybe a little information on how the shed is transported would help.
 We bring it out with a pickup, on a flat-bed trailer that tilts.